rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 * Go to <authdemo.bigbang.dev>
 * Before we were taken straight to the mock mission app webpage
-* Now this URL immediately redirects to a KeyCloak Login Prompt and if you login with your demo user, you'll see the following message
+* Now this URL immediately redirects to a KeyCloak Log in Prompt and if you log in with your demo user, you'll see the following message

 > Your account has not been granted access to this application group yet.